kmocorro/kevinmocorro.com/content/blog/do-not-lose-hope/index.md

 On that day, I can't wait to go home and tell everything to Mom.

-...from there, a lot of things I never thought will happen to me and the rest is history.
+...from there, a lot of things happened which I thought would never happen to me and the rest is history.

 Paid the loans, gave my parents a vacation trip 2x and contributed for the house renovation.
 It's almost my 5th year anniversary.
 I got promoted twice and my manager allowed me to continue my dream coure, BS in Computer Engineering.